hilbix/tino/blog/20240229-susi-under-attack.md

 >
 > - No data was corrupted.
 Only SUSI became unavailable.
 A classical DoS.
 > - If such attacks continue to happen, I will file a case with the authorities.
+>
+> Lessons learned:
+>
+> - Too much went wrong
+>   - Root cause is the lack of a plan to counter this situation
+>   - Only knowing what to do is not enough, because in a stress situation too many errors happen
+> - Lack of a proper monitoring was a root cause of the too long duration all the downtimes
+>   - The downtimes were much longer than needed or even completely unnecessary
+>   - But there simply is no proper monitoring out there in my case .. yet

 ## 2024-02-29 10:00 UTC